When we are in poor health, every part of our lives can be affected — from our social lives, to our finances, to our careers.

 Vitamin D, specifically D3, is critical for various reasons.
 Multiple studies in both adults and children have shown that being deficient in vitamin D is associated with a higher risk and greater severity of infections.

 Vitamin D deficiency is relatively common amongst Americans because it is tough to get enough from our diets alone.
 It’s mostly found in fatty fish like salmon or tuna.
-Because of our generally low intake, vitamin D supplements can help ensure that our levels of this vitamin are adequate.
+Because of our generally low intake, vitamin D supplements may help us maintain proper levels of this vitamin.

 Another common and important antioxidant is vitamin E. This vitamin is involved in over 200 chemical reactions in the body, so it plays a key role in your health.

-Vitamin E is even more concentrated in your immune cells than in your bloodstream, and is recognized for being critical for modulating immune function.
+Vitamin E is even more concentrated in your immune cells than in your bloodstream, and is recognized for being critical for supporting proper immune function.

 You can find vitamin E in plant foods with high levels of fat, such as avocados, almonds, peanuts, and sunflower seeds.